 Check out the CDC website for tips for a healthy heart all year long.

-Right here in Arlington, there are plenty of opportunities to shake a leg in the coming weeks, from the Mardi Gras Parade in Clarendon on February 17 to the Feel the Heritage Festival in Nauck on February 28.
+Right here in Arlington, there are plenty of opportunities to shake a leg, from the Mardi Gras Parade in Clarendon, to the Feel the Heritage Festival in Nauck.
 Check out the rest of WalkArlington for tips on pedestrian safety, suggestions on walking routes, and a listing of walking events to put on your calendar!